xuwkk/power_system_operation/readme.md

 ## Power System Operation

 This repo contains some basic power system operations written in Python and formulated by `cvxpy`, such as:
-- Network Constrained Unit Commitment (with/out integer variables) (finished)
+- Network Constrained Unit Commitment (with/out integer variables, and various tim e steps) (finished)
 - Economic Dispatch (finished)
 - Stochastic Unit Commitment (ongoing)

 ## Data Generation